MicrosoftDocs/azure-devops-yaml-schema/task-reference/dotnet-core-cli-v1.md

 **`publishWebProjects`** - **Publish Web Projects**<br>
 `boolean`.
 Required when `command = publish`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If true, the `projects` property value is skipped and the task tries to find the web projects in the repository and run the publish command on them.
-Web projects are identified by presence of either a web.config file or wwwroot folder in the directory.
-In the absence of a web.config file or wwwroot folder, projects that use a web SDK, like Microsoft.NET.Sdk.Web, are selected.
+If this task is set to `true`, the `projects` property value is skipped, and the task tries to find the web projects in the repository and run the publish command on them.
+Web projects are identified by the presence of either a `web.config` file or a `wwwroot` folder in the directory.
+In the absence of a `web.config` file or a `wwwroot` folder, projects that use a web SDK, like `Microsoft.NET.Sdk.Web`, are selected.
 <!-- :::editable-content-end::: -->
 <br>